dilusha-ola/Rag-chatbot-non-commuinicable-diseases/README.md

 1. Double-click the setup_backend.bat file to install everything automatically

+2. Get your Groq API key from [console.groq.com/keys](https://console.groq.com/keys) (see [GROQ_SETUP.md](GROQ_SETUP.md))

-2. Open the .env file and add your Google API key:
+3. Open the .env file and add your Groq API key:
    ```
-   GOOGLE_API_KEY=your_key_here
+   GROQ_API_KEY=your_key_here
    ```

-3. Put your PDF files in the data folder
+4. Put your PDF files in the data folder

-4. Open Command Prompt in this folder and run:
+5. Open Command Prompt in this folder and run:
    ```
    venv\Scripts\activate
    python -m src.setup
    ```

-5. Double-click start_backend.bat to start the server
+6. Double-click start_backend.bat to start the server

 ### For Mac or Linux Users